-There was a lack of sequence information from lineage I and VI, however, phylogeny suggests these lineages are basal to others in Nigeria (Figure 2).
+There was a lack of sequence information from lineage I and VI, however, phylogeny suggests these lineages are basal to others in Nigeria (Figure 3).
 Lineage VII in Togo is most closely related to Nigerian isolates and potentially diverged between 500-900 years ago.
 The divergence of lineage III and IV is predicted to have occurred between the years 1332-1551.
 Introduction to countries west of Nigeria appears to be by dispersal initially to Liberia, followed by Guinea in the 1700s, followed by Sierra Leone and Mali approximately 100 years later.
 A lack of full segment sequences from lineage V limits calculation of divergence from the most recent common ancestor from lineage IV (approximately 200 years).
-Regional-level data were available for sequences obtained from Nigeria (Figure 3A-B).
+Regional-level data were available for sequences obtained from Nigeria (Supplementary Figure 2A-B).
 The lineages circulating in Nigeria also tend to form regional clusters, with lineage II dispersed in the southern region and III across the central region of the country (data not shown).

-Figure 3 – A Most recent common ancestor (MRCA) for included samples in phylogenetic analysis from Nigerian states for the S segment (Left) and L segment (Right).
-Colours in the pie charts correspond to year of MRCA for each individual sample.
-B Histograms of MRCA for included samples in phylogenetic analysis from Nigerian states for the S segment (Left) and L segment (Right).

 Discussion

 Our analyses of 2,298 LASV sequences obtained from GenBank further informs the dispersal of LASV lineages in West Africa.
 There are several important findings from this study.
 First, most sequence data was reported from only three countries: Nigeria (56%), Guinea (20%) and Sierra Leone (14%), highlighting the need for further research and developing increased surveillance, sequencing and reporting capacity in other countries.
+This bias has been mapped as relative sequencing effort to identify regions where Lassa mammarenavirus is considered endemic to support efforts to counteract current sequencing deficits.
 Second, geographic clustering of LASV lineages, suggested isolated events of human-to-host transmission and the emergence of the first Lassa fever cases dating from 1498 in Nigeria.
 Third, there was comparatively limited data from non-human hosts and only 69/703 sequences encompassed complete genes.
-Altogether, the data indicate limited surveillance approaches among animal species, and further investments are required to make available reliable data for accurately defining the space-temporal pathway of Lassa Fever.
-Strengthening surveillance and research capacities on the non-human host would also be important for preventing Lassa fever outbreaks.
+Altogether, the data indicate limited surveillance approaches among animal species, and further investments are required to make available reliable data for accurately defining the space-temporal pathway of Lassa mammarenavirus.
+Strengthening surveillance and research capacities on the non-human host are vital for preventing Lassa fever outbreaks.

-The phylogenetic analysis of LASV according to host species appears to maintain the trend of spatial evolution, as opposed to intra-host viral evolution (Figure 2).
+The phylogenetic analysis of LASV according to host species appears to maintain the trend of spatial evolution, as opposed to intra-host viral evolution (Figure 3).
 For instance, LASV sequences from M. erytholeucus sampled in Nigeria and Guinea clustered within lineages III and IV, respectively.
 Interestingly, these isolates appear to occur after the most recent common ancestor of humans and M. natalensis in the same country (Table 1), suggesting introduction of LASV to M. erythroleucus was secondary.
 Sequences from M. natalensis in Sierra Leone exhibit minimal clustering, and were interspersed with sequences from humans, potentially representing frequent introductory events with spillback into rodent populations from human sources (reverse zoonosis).
 The most recent common ancestor of LASV sequences from M. natalensis in Sierra Leone suggest a relatively later emergence of the virus in this country.
 Our findings corroborate those of Andersen et al., that within Sierra Leone LASV appears to have emerged in human hosts before rodents (Andersen et al., 2015).
-However, this data must be considered carefully, since the limited information from rodent species is detrimental for an accurate analysis.
+However, this data must be caveated by the limited information from rodent species available for analysis.